 “Extraordinary Resolution” means a resolution passed by not less than eighty (80) percent of the votes cast on that resolution.

-“In Writing” means shall include both hard copy and electronic communication in a form determined appropriate by the Board.)
+“In Writing” means shall include both hard copy and electronic communication in a form determined appropriate by the Board.

+“Mudansha” means registered students with the Corporation or a Club Member holding Kyu ranks (beginners and color belt holders who have not yet reached black belt (Dan) status).

 "Officer" has the meaning set forth in Section 5.1 below, and "Officers" has a corresponding meaning.